 A biopsychosocial approach of the study of psychological principles and research to the enhancement of health and the prevention and treatment of illnesses.
-Prerequisite: PSYC 101.
+Prerequisite or Corequisite: PSYC 201 and MATH 112.

 PSYC-355: COMMUNITY PSYCHOLOGY.

 Survey of the theoretical aspects of community psychology.
 Topics include, but are not limited to, the ecological levels of analysis, core values and roles in community psychology, community research, and diversity in the helping professions, with special emphasis on self-reflection of the student in analyzing social issues in a variety of community settings.